Let’s Take a Look at SEO Trends: How to Rank Higher in 2020

 Search Engine Optimization (SEO) is a vital part of any website owner or digital marketer’s work.
 This is unlikely to change in the new year, but that doesn’t mean you can just rely on old strategies.
 In fact, as browsing habits change, you’ll need to keep your SEO techniques up to date.

 The way people use search engines such as Google changes constantly.
-For example, over the past few years, ‘mobile-first’ has become an important mantra for improving both accessibility and page rankings.
+For example, over the past few years, “mobile-first” has become an essential mantra for improving both accessibility and page rankings.
 While nobody can tell for sure what the future holds, it is possible to get a good idea of what you should focus on for the next year.

 The Current State of Search Engine Optimization (SEO)

 There is no shortage of ways you can improve SEO on your website.
-General considerations include making sure its loading times are kept to a minimum, for example, and performing keyword research to tailor your posts to match what people are searching for.
+General considerations include making sure its loading times are kept to a minimum, using the best SEO tools such as SEMrush and Google’s Keyword Planner, and regularly performing keyword research to tailor your posts to match people’s search queries.

 However, while it might seem like SEO practices are evergreen, this is far from the case.
 In reality, what ranks well depends on the search engines’ algorithms, which are continually changing.
 This naturally means you can’t keep relying on the same optimization techniques over time and expect good results.